 English | Português | 中文

 Mr. Yannett has written and lectured extensively on issues relating to white collar criminal defense and regulatory enforcement.
-He is an editor of the firm’s monthly FCPA Update and a current member of the Editorial Board of Global Investigations Review.
+He was an editor of the firm’s monthly FCPA Update and is a current member of the Editorial Board of Global Investigations Review.
 Mr. Yannett co-authored a chapter on the FCPA in Defending Corporations & Individuals in Government Investigations, published in 2011, 2013, 2014 and 2017 by West.

 Mr. Yannett received his B.A. magna cum laude from Brown University in 1980, where he was elected to Phi Beta Kappa, and earned his J.D. cum laude from New York University Law School in 1985, where he was elected to the Order of the Coif and was the executive editor of the New York University Law Review.
 From 1985 to 1986, he served as a law clerk to the Hon.
 Edward Weinfeld of the U.S. District Court for the Southern District of New York.